alco/porcelain/README.md

 ### Passing input and getting output

-Porcelain give you many options when it comes to interacting with external processes.
-It is possible to feed input from a file or a stream, same for output.
+Porcelain gives you many options when it comes to interacting with external processes.
+It is possible to feed input from a file or a stream, same for
+output:

 ```elixir
 File.write!("input.txt", """